skissane/pdos/s370/readme2.txt

-Note that if you are using a 3270 terminal, the only editor provided is edlin, which is copyrighted.
+Note that if you are using a 3270 terminal, the only editor available currently is edlin, which is copyrighted, so separately distributed.

 If you require a purely public domain distribution, you can still (barely) edit files, by using copycon, xychop and